-The accompanying financial statements of IuteCredit Finance S.à r.l. (the Company) for the period from 01 January to 31 December 2021 were authorized for issue in accordance with a resolution of the Board of Managers on 02 May 2022.
+The accompanying financial statements of luteCredit Finance S.à r.l. (the Company) for the period from 01 January to 31 December 2022 were authorized for issue in accordance with a resolution of the Board of Managers on 19 April 2023.

 luteCredit Finance S.à r.l. is a limited liability company incorporated and domiciled in Luxembourg.
-The registered office is located 14, rue Edward Steichen, Luxembourg.
+The registered office was located at 14, rue Edward Steichen, Luxembourg until 1 May 2022.
+As of 1 May 2022, the registered office is located at 16, rue Eugene Ruppert, Luxembourg.
 The Company was founded on 20 May 2019.

-The Company issued 40 000 thousand EUR of senior secured bonds at the Frankfurt Stock Exchange with a fixed coupon rate 13% as at 7th of August 2019 with 4-year-maturity.
-Interest is payable semi-annually on 7th of February and 7th of August of each year, commencing on 7th of February 2020.
+The Company issued EUR 40 000 thousand of senior secured bonds at the Frankfurt Stock Exchange with a fixed coupon rate 13% as at 7 August 2019 with 4-year-maturity.
+Interest is payable semi-annually on 7 February and 7 August of each year, commencing on 7 February 2020.
 Interest will accrue from the issue date by actual days.
-The obligations of the issuer are guaranteed and pledged on a senior secured basis by AS IuteCredit Europe and its subsidiaries taking into consideration all present and future receivables and bank accounts.
+The obligations of the issuer are guaranteed and pledged on a senior secured basis by AS luteCredit Europe and its subsidiaries taking into consideration all present and future receivables and bank accounts.

-On 3rd of December 2020, the Company issued additionally 10 000 thousand EUR of senior secured bonds at the Frankfurt Stock Exchange under the same conditions as for the issued senior secured bonds in August 2019.
-As the result, the total outstanding nominal amount of senior secured bonds is 50 000 thousand EUR.
+On 3 December 2020, the Company issued additionally EUR 10 000 thousand of senior secured bonds at the Frankfurt Stock Exchange under the same conditions as for the issued senior secured bonds in August 2019.
+As the result, the total outstanding nominal amount of senior secured bonds is EUR 50 000 thousand.
 In December 2020, the bonds were also listed on the Regulated Market (general standard) of the Frankfurt Stock Exchange.

-On 6th of October 2021, the Company additionally issued 75 000 thousand EUR of senior secured bonds at the Frankfurt Stock Exchange and on the Regulated Market of the Nasdaq Tallinn Stock Exchange.
+On 6 October 2021, the Company additionally issued EUR 75 000 thousand of senior secured bonds at the Frankfurt Stock Exchange and on the Regulated Market of the Nasdaq Tallinn Stock Exchange.
 This was the first-time public offer to retail investors in Estonia, Latvia, Lithuania, and Germany with fixed coupon rate 11% and with 5-year-maturity.
-Interest is paid semi-annually on 6th of April and 6th of October each year.
+Interest is paid semi-annually on 6 April and 6 October each year.

-The financial year of the Company starts on 1st January and ends on 31st of December.
+The financial year of the Company starts on 1 January and ends on 31 December.

-2 Adoption and interpretation of new revised standards and new accounting policies
+2 Adoption and interpretation of new or revised standards and new accounting policies

-The accounting policies adopted are consistent with those of the previous financial year except for the following amended IFRSs which have been adopted by the Company as of 1 January 2021.
+The accounting policies adopted are consistent with those of the previous financial year except for the following amended IFRSs which have been adopted by the Company as of 1 January 2022.
 In the reporting period the Company has not adopted early any other standard, interpretation or amendment that has been issued but is not yet effective.